-The Maanch Impact Metric is a consolidation of all the Impact data generated from project inputs with our algorithms.
-The three reports that make up Maanch Metrics are the SDG Profile, Five Pillars Graph, and Impact Score.
-For more, take a look at Our Metrics
+The Maanch Metrics are a consolidation and set of visualisations based on the Impact information provided during the Project Creation process.
+The reports that make up Maanch Metrics are the SDG Profile, Five Pillars Graph, Global and In Country Needs Intensity Meters, Topic vs. Scope breakdown, and financial calculations.
+For more, take a look at Our Metrics.
+Our Metrics

 Payment details are taken so that we can efficiently facilitate the transactions between Funder and Receiver.
 We use Stripe as our payment gateway, and none of your payment details will be stored by Maanch.

 Each Maanch user creates a Profile.
 For Receivers, this enables them to create projects and generate our Impact Metrics.
 For Funders this allows them to find and fund aligned causes, and track and monitor the impact of their funding through the platform.

 This is the amount of time that the funds raised will sustain the project.
 It can be anything up to five years after the end of the fundraising period of six months.

 This measures Project Budget as a proportion of your total annual Income.

 This is the amount required to sustain the project, any core organisational expenses allocated to support the project, and any fees on transactions

 These are the topics Funders can choose to refine their search and Receivers use to begin the impact assessment process for their projects.
 The topics form the base of our algorithms to assess impact.

 We have outlined various courses of action within each Project Scope category to gather more detail on how the project will achieve its aims.